 Baker Lake Trail is a 20.2 mile heavily trafficked out and back trail located near Concrete, Washington that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 Baker Lake Trail in the Mount Baker-Snoqualmie National Forest hugs Baker Lake and is mostly flat for most of its length.
 It wanders through old-growth forests providing some awesome views of Mount Baker. $5 entrance fee

 pretty, lots of up and down. no lake access if you start from the North.

 What a fantastic backpacking experience.
 I hiked in solo and stayed overnight from Thursday to Friday.
 The hike in was extremely pleasant until about mile 3.
 The majority of the trail meanders parallel to the lake so you get fantastic views of the lake, lots of shade and a nice breeze.
 The last mile however veers inland where the brush, bugs and sun exposure get much worse.
 Cruise through it though because the camp site at Maple Grove is awesome.
 Of the 6 camp spots, a few were closed and a few were taken by boaters.
 The best spot for a solo hiker, Site 1, was open and away from the other campers so I really had the place to myself.
 The forest is very quiet but the lake can get noisy with boats from time to time.
 Being by myself I welcomed the occasional waterskier or fishing boat to watch.
 This was an excellent trip overall.
 The next time I come I will bring the family and the canoe and explore more of the surrounding lake.